Onwards and Upwards into 2019

-At this point in time, I’ve written, published and rewritten a completely new 157k draft of The Caves of Tavannar, and completed a first and second draft of book two, The Book of Seven.
+At this point in time, I’ve rewritten from scratch a new 157k first draft of The Caves of Tavannar, and completed a first and second draft of book two, The Book of Seven.
 I’m currently a quarter of the way through revising the second draft of book one, which I’m working through one point of view at a time so that I can ensure the major characters’ voices and arcs are both distinctive and consistent from beginning to end.

-The process of redrafting has taken me much longer than I hoped it would, mainly for reasons mentioned, and – perfectionist that I am – because I’ve rewritten several of the earlier chapters I felt weren’t working or where the world-building and mythology needed to be expanded.
+The process of redrafting is taking longer than I hoped it would, mainly for reasons mentioned, and, perfectionist that I am, because some of the earlier chapters need to be reworked and the world-building/ mythology expanded.
 I’m hoping later chapters will need less revising.
 Time will tell, but it’s more important to me that my first series of books are the best they can be before I release them into the world.
 I don’t know yet when that day will be, but I’m determined to make it happen, one step, one word at a time.